Renewalists (Pentecostals, Charismatics, and Neo-Charismatics) use the term all the time, but do we know what it means? What does the Bible say?

 Renewalists (Pentecostals, Charismatics and Neo-Charismatics) have a robust and biblical pneumatology (doctrine of the Spirit).
 The church is a living organism, and the Spirit is guiding it.
 But the church is made up of individual believers.
 The Spirit works in them too.

-An attribute is also called a perfection.
+An attribute is also called a perfection. in some contexts.
 It is amazing.
 God can never improve or get worse.
 He is who he is, period.

 Here is a list of the principal works referenced or used at this site.
 More will be added, so please check back.